siptrunk/GDAX-Trading-Bot/README.md

 # GDAX Trading Bot

-This program is an automated trading system that can autonomously trade the LTC / BTC pair in the GDAX exchange.
+This program is an automated trading system that can autonomously trade the LTC / BTC pair in the Coinbase Pro exchange.

 Keep in mind that trading is a risky activity that can involve a loss of money.
 You should only invest the amount you can afford to lose.